Yarikx/Yarikx.github.io/_posts/2016-10-18-Composition.md

 To do this we need to remind ourselves that `Reducer` is still a function with signature `(state, action) => state`.
 And what we, as programmers are taught to do? -- Right!
 Compose functions.

-If we will decompose our `AppStateReducer` to smaller functions to compute each sub-state if will look like this:
+If we will decompose our `AppStateReducer` to smaller functions to compute each sub-state it will look like this:

 {% gist Yarikx/1e79f728629a500dbf3efd6af51f9d79 %}